-- Demonstrate an understanding of the laws, policies, and procedures, operating instructions, memorandums and agreements that govern SAR operations in the ASRC's area of operation - 2.
+- 1. Demonstrate an understanding of the laws, policies, and procedures, operating instructions, memorandums and agreements that govern SAR operations in the ASRC's area of operation - 2.
 Demonstrate an understanding of the NIMS Incident Command System as it applies to SAR and how the system can be adapted to any size incident - 3.
 Demonstrate an understanding of the SAR resources listed below including how they are obtained, and their appropriate and inappropriate uses: - a.
-Air scent search dogs
+Air scent search dogs - b.
+Tracking/trailing dogs